morganstanley/ComposeUI/architecture/adr-005-messaging.md

 - Pub-Sub
 - Window management

+Since consumers can decide which modules they want to plug into ComposeUI, we provide one out-of-the-box implementation for being able to send and receive messages between processes.
+The public API should not contain any dependency on any library.
-The underlying library that is going to be used is SignalR Core.
+This default implementation is going be based on SignalR Core.

 There are multiple advantages when it comes to SignalR:

 - An open-source out-of-the-box library that is fast and reliable